wowfrank/wowfrank.github.io/_posts/2020-02-16-the-difference-between-static-and-self-in-php.md

 > Late static bindings in PHP is a feature which can be used to reference the called class in a context of static inheritance.

-Essentially, late static bindings work by storing the class named in the last “non-forwarding call”.
-In case of static method calls, this is the class explicitly named (usually the one on the left of the :: operator); in case of non static method calls, it is the class of the object.
-A “forwarding call” is a static one that is introduced by self::, parent::, static::, or, if going up in the class hierarchy, forward_static_call().
-The function get_called_class() can be used to retrieve a string with the name of the called class and static:: introduces its scope.

 Let’s see how we can apply late static binding in the previous example and get our desired result.

 ```php